+Distance: 300yds

-Distance 300yds Position Prone
+Position: Prone

-Rounds 2 sighting shots and 10 to count
+No of Shots: 2 sighting shots and 10 to count

+Targets: 1x Fig 12

-Targets 1 x Fig 12 Scoring 5 & 4
+Scoring: 5 and 4

+Timing: 10 exposures of 3 seconds

+HPS: 50

-- On completion of 2 sighting shots, firers will be ordered to load and make ready. - Targets will make ten appearances of three seconds at various places over a 6 ft frontage at irregular intervals of between 5 and 20 seconds.
-Only one shot to be fired at each exposure. - 3.
-Scores will be communicated to the firing point and spotting discs shown for 25 seconds.
+- 1. On completion of 2 sighting shots, firers will be ordered to load and make ready - 2.
+Targets will make ten appearances of three seconds at various places over a 6 ft frontage at irregular intervals of between 5 and 20 seconds.
+Only one shot to be fired at each exposure - 3.
+Scores will be communicated to the firing point and spotting discs shown for 25 seconds